Add a File Definition

 As is the case wth File System paths, this value is just the full path to the folder you wish to use within the HDFS/DBFS.

-Selecting Path using File Browser
+Selecting Path using the File Browser

-There is an optional way of selecting path using File Browser.
 This will open the file browser after you select the connection and the agent associated with the file system.
 You can navigate through the browser at the folder level and select the folder containing the file/s.

 Selecting path using File Browser is recommended as it avoids any possible mistakes while entering path manually.
 However, this option is currently available only to browse git repositories.

-file browser button To browse through the git repository, select the file type Script Directory and then click on the File Browser button highlighted in the above image.
+To browse through the git repository, select the file type Script Directory and then click on the File Browser button highlighted in the above image.
 This will open up a modal prompting you to select the agent and the git repository connection.

 file browser connection selection After selecting the agent and the connection, clicking on next button will load a File Browser.
 It might take a while to load all the contents from the git repository.
 You can then navigate within the browser to select any folder. file browser The file Browser is displaying all the folders in the repository.
 You can navigate to any folder by clicking on the folder name.
-On clicking the folder name will take you to that folder and displays all the files/folders within that folder. file browser navigation You can see the path selected in the path section at the top of the File Browser as highlighted in the above image.
-Once you have selected the right path, click on submit. path selection You have now selected the path from the File Browser and the selected path is displayed in the path section as highlighted in the above image.
+On clicking the folder name will take you to that folder and displays all the files/folders within that folder. file browser navigation The selected path will be in the path section at the top of the File Browser.
+Review the path that you have selected and click on Submit.
+Your selected path from the File Browser is displayed in the Path section. path selection

 File Format